mtorials/dial-phone/README.md

 ### Types of Events

-There classes that represent native Matrix events, all inheriting from `MatrixEvent`, but there are also DialPhone events.
+There are classes that represent native Matrix events, all inheriting from `MatrixEvent`, but there are also DialPhone events.
 These DialPhone events offer a higher level api and are more convenient to use.

 #### DialPhone Events